daanbrugmans/uu-machine-translation-project/README.md

-# UU Machine Translation Project: Backtranslation for Ndyuka to German and Chinese
+# Backtranslation for Ndyuka to German and Chinese